pierre-rouleau/pel/README.rst

               quickstart files and the early-init.el file if it's not already present.

-              The ``pel-early-init-with-package-quickstart`` user-option
-              (which defaults to `example/init/early-init.el`_) allows you to identify the early-init.el file to use with package-quickstart feature activated.

-              The ``pel-early-init-without-package-quickstart`` user-option
-              (which defaults to nil) allows you to identify whether one early-init.el file is used when the package quickstart feature is disabled.

               Emacs ``package-quickstart-file`` user-option identifies the
               name of your package quickstart file.